neoblackxt/MIUIAnesthetist/README.md

 ## FEATURE
 Disable MIUI integrity check when boot to prevent boot-loop, so that you can safely force delete System Updater and other system apps.

-Remove limit for disabling some packages, prevent some package auto re-enable when boot.
+Remove limit for disabling some packages and prevent some package auto re-enable when boot.

 Prevent MI Market from hijacking Google Play on MIUI China ROMs.